pypa/pipenv/docs/advanced.rst

     - ``PIPENV_TIMEOUT`` — Set to an integer for the max number of seconds pipenv will wait for virtualenv creation to complete.
 Defaults to 120 seconds.

+    - ``PIPENV_IGNORE_VIRTUALENVS`` — Set to disable automatically using an activated virtualenv over the current project.

 ☤ Custom Virtual Environment Location
 -------------------------------------